 This is the measure of the penetrating power of the x-ray beam and is the amount of matter required to attenuate the beam to half its energy value.
+The smaller the HVL the more attenuating the material is or the weaker the x-ray beam is.
 It differs for different materials and strengths of beams.
 To calculate the factor of reduction use: 2HVL

 e.g. if the HVL of a beam is 2 mm, by what factor is the beam attenuated if it passes through 8 mm of material?